Best Camping Blankets

 Size and Weight:

-The BHOME blanket is 72 inches long and 58 inches wide, and is designed to keep two adults warm.
+The Oceas blanket is 79 inches long and 58 inches wide and is designed to keep two adults warm.
 When rolled up into its case, it weighs in at 3 pounds and 11 ounces.

 When rolled up into the carrying case that comes with purchase, it is 4.7 inches wide and 15.7 inches long.
 This makes it perfect to store in the trunk of your car as an emergency blanket, and take out for cold football games or for weekend camping trips.

-This blacket comes with a 30-day guarantee- no questions asked.
+This blanket comes with a 30-day guarantee with a 1=year replacement warranty- no questions asked.
 Also, it’s incredibly easy to clean- all you have to do it throw it in the washing machine after you get home like you would any other blanket and it will be fresh and clean just in time for your next outdoor adventure.

 For those that want a sturdy blanket that is also soft and warm, this blanket hits all the marks.
 It’s easy to roll up and store in the trunk of your car, is super soft, and will keep you warm and dry on those cool, damp nights.
 At a lower price point than some of the other blankets on this list, you can not go wrong with this camping blanket.